Today’s Reading: Ezek 17:1–18:32, Rev 7:9–8:13, Job 34:16–30

 Today’s theme is God’s Full Knowledge.
-God really does know everything, noting is hidden from His sight, He knows everything, down to the smallest details.
-God knows everything presently, He doesn’t learn anything.
-God knows everything at all times and has never not known all that He knows now.
+God really does know everything, noting is hidden form his sight, he know everything down to the smallest details.
+God know everything presently, he doesn’t learn anything.
+God knows everything at all times and has never not known all that he now knows.

 The wisdom of parables

 “Say now to the rebellious house, Do you not know what these things mean?
 Tell them, behold, the king of Babylon came to Jerusalem, and took her king and her princes and brought them to him to Babylon.(Ezekiel 17:12, ESV)

 God and Jesus both used parables and riddles